MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

 ## Exercise scenario
 In this unit, you will configure connectivity between the CoreServicesVnet and the ManufacturingVnet by adding peerings to allow traffic flow.

-In this lab, you will:
+In this unit, you will:

 + Task 1: Create a Virtual Machine to test the configuration
 + Task 2: Connect to the Test VMs using RDP